GregBaugues/fantasy_football_nerd/README.md

 Weekly Projections
 --------------------------
+Returns an array of players with expected weekly values for each scoring category.

 Must requests a specific position: QB, RB, WR, TE, K (But *NOT DEF!*).
 You can also send along the specific week number (1-17).
 If you omit a week, it defaults to the current week.